 Snowmageddon, Snowpocalypse, SnOMG!

-There is no end to the terms for "really big snowstorm," and those terms came in handy, particularly during the 2014-'15 winter.
-Just check out snowfall totals in the Top 10 Snowiest Cities, according to Accuweather.com:
+There is no end to the terms for "really big snowstorm," and those terms came in handy, particularly in America's snowiest cities.
+Just check out these average annual snowfall totals, according to the National Oceanic and Atmospheric Administration:

 But with really big snow storms – and even everyday, run-of-the-mill snowfalls – comes a risk of death by shoveling.
 Nationwide, snow shoveling is responsible for thousands of injuries and as many as 100 deaths each year.